-Glu Mobile Inc. [GLUU] – A worthy Stock for long-term investors
+Glu Mobile Inc. [GLUU] – A worthy stock for long-term investors

 Glu Mobile Inc. [NASDAQ:GLUU]: Analyst Rating and Earnings

-Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Today After Market Close (Confirmed).
+Keep your eyes on this company’s next financial results, which are scheduled to be made public on Mon 4 May (In 82 Days).

 Fundamental Analysis of Glu Mobile Inc. [GLUU]

-This company’s Return on Total Capital is -5.29, and its Return on Invested Capital has reached -7.30%.
-Its Return on Equity is -7.97, and its Return on Assets is -4.30.
-These metrics suggest that this Glu Mobile Inc. does a poor job of
+This company’s Return on Total Capital is 3.65, and its Return on Invested Capital has reached -7.30%.
+Its Return on Equity is 4.66, and its Return on Assets is 2.42.
+These metrics suggest that this Glu Mobile Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

-What about valuation?
-This company’s Enterprise Value to EBITDA is 110.30.
-The Enterprise Value to Sales for this firm is now 1.93.
-Glu Mobile Inc. [GLUU] has a Price to Book Ratio of 6.55, a Price to Cash Flow Ratio of 35.34.

-Shifting the focus to workforce efficiency, Glu Mobile Inc. [GLUU] earns $556,238 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 11.82 and its Total Asset Turnover is 1.19.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.08 and its Current Ratio is 1.08.
-This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Glu Mobile Inc. [GLUU] a Reliable Buy?